JohnGrime/TwitterTrack/README.md

 ## Notes

 * __Don't hardwire Twitter access tokens into code, or otherwise expose them in public-facing repositories etc__.
-* __Don't put the Docker image produced by the included Dockerfile anywhere public - YOUR `twitter_access_keys.sh` is copied into the image!__ Instead, map that file into e.g. a non-public Docker storage volume attached to the container.
+* __Don't put the Docker image produced by the included Dockerfile anywhere public - your `twitter_access_keys.sh` file is copied in!__ Map that file into e.g. a private Docker storage volume attached to the container.
 * Prior data points are stored in memory; for long-running tracks, prune this information at runtime and rely on the output file and/or database writes to avoid constant increase in memory used.

 Happy tracking!